8th Infantry Division (India): Assigned brigades

-Post re-raising
+Re-raising post-Independence

 The division was re-raised on 01 August 1963 at Ranchi with Major General KP Candeth as the first General Officer Commanding (GOC).
 The division differs from more conventional infantry divisions in the emphasis that is placed on infantry tactics and the limited role that armour can be expected to take in operations in mountainous terrain.
 The armour that is used may differ from that used by other infantry divisions, for example, specialised mountain guns are required in many areas where the division might be expected to operate.

-The division has been constantly involved in operations since its creation, earning the sobriquet Forever in Operations Division.
+The division has been constantly involved in operations since its creation, earning the sobriquet Forever in Operations.
 It was initially created for operations against insurgents fighting for a separate state of Nagaland and headquartered at Zakhama (near Kohima).
 As part of Operation Orchid, it was deployed in the hills of Nagaland, Manipur, Mizoram and Arunachal Pradesh for counter insurgency operations.